Carpenter

 High school preferred, plus long term, on-the-job training

-Carpenters typically learn on the job and through apprenticeships.
-A high school diploma or equivalent is typically required.
-High school courses in mathematics, mechanical drawing, and general vocational technical training are considered useful.
-Some technical schools offer associate’s degrees in carpentry.
+Carpenters typically learn on the job or through apprenticeships.
+A high school diploma or equivalent is typically required to enter the occupation.
+Certain high school courses, such as mathematics and mechanical drawing, may be useful.
+Some vocational-technical schools offer associate’s degrees in carpentry.
 The programs vary in length and teach basics and specialties in carpentry.

 Insider Info